 The Dammar Bee

-Another factor which makes this bee different from the other honey bee species in Sri Lanka is the way its nest is constructed.
-While the other honey bees create nests which are always suspended from above and made out of beeswax, the dammar bees make their nests at the bottom of a nest site—or protected cavity—with a mixture of plant resin and beeswax.
+Another factor that makes this bee different from the other honey bee species in Sri Lanka is the way its nest is constructed.
+While the other honey bees create nests are always suspended from above and made out of beeswax, the dammar bees make their nests at the bottom of a nest site—or protected cavity—with a mixture of plant resin and beeswax.

 The Ecological Importance Of Bees

 “In Sri Lanka, many cultivated crops such as vegetables and coconut need bees for the process of pollination to take place.
-At one time, coconut cultivators used to rear bees on the estates in order to get a better yield of coconuts
+At one time, coconut cultivators used to rear bees on the estates in order to get a better yield of coconuts”

 credit goes to : https://roar.media/